Harry Toffolo: Lincoln City

 On 12 June 2018, Toffolo signed for League Two club Lincoln City on a two-year deal.
 He played every one of Lincoln's 46 games that season and won a place in the PFA League Two team of the year.

 Huddersfield Town

 On 17 January 2020, Toffolo signed a two-and-a-half-year contract with Huddersfield Town for an undisclosed fee.
 He made his debut the next day in the 0–0 draw against Brentford.

 Nottingham Forest

 Following Town's defeat in the 2022 EFL Championship play-off final, Toffolo, along with his teammate Lewis O'Brien, moved to Premier League side Nottingham Forest, who defeated Town in the aforementioned final.

+Toffolo scored his first Nottingham Forest and top-flight goal on 9 December 2023 against Wolverhampton Wanderers.

+On 1 January 2024, Forest announced that they had exercised a one-year extension option in Toffolo's contract to keep him at the City Ground until the summer of 2025.
+In June 2025 it was announced that Nottingham Forest had released Toffolo.

 International career

 Born in Welwyn Garden City, England, Toffolo is eligible to play for England and Italy through his father's family.

 In late–February 2013, Toffolo was called up by England U18 side for the first time.
 He made his debut starting for England U18s in a friendly against Belgium U18 on 15 March 2013 at the age of 17 years, 6 months and 14 days, in which they lost 1–0.
 This turns out to be his only appearance for England U18.

 Later in 2013, Toffolo was called up by U19 side for the first time.
 On 5 September 2013, he made his debut for the England U19s in a friendly against Estonia U19, where they won 6–1.
 He then went on to play in a UEFA Qualifying Tournament in Slovenia, playing in the matches against Slovenia U19 and Switzerland U19, as England finished as group winners.

 In March 2015, Toffolo was called up for the England U20 squad for the first time.
 His U20 debut was in a friendly against the United States on 29 March 2015, at Home Park, which England won 2–1.
 Harry was selected as part of the 23 man squad to play in the Mercedes Benz Cup Tournament in October 2015.
 He played the full 90 minutes of the 3–1 victory against the Netherlands and came off the bench on 63 minutes and assisted the winning goal in the 2–1 victory against Turkey.
 He again played the full 90 minutes in the final game, a 1–0 defeat against the hosts, Germany.